 Marketing split test

-A marketing split test allows you to test different variations of marketing campaigns such as ad copy, creative, target keywords, audiences and more.
-The ad design has a great impact on your business metrics.
+A marketing split test allows you to test different variations of marketing campaigns, such as ad copy, creative, target keywords, audiences, and more.
+The ad design has a significant impact on your business metrics.
 Testing different ad components will help you learn how to structure your ads to appeal to your target users.
-You can test different ad copies and creatives to learn the best way to communicate to your users.
+You can try other ad copies and creatives to learn how to communicate with your users.

 Marketing split testing also allows you to test the performance of your ads with different audiences.
 Don’t use guesswork to determine the best audience for your campaign.
-Instead, show your ads to different audiences and analyze the data to find the customers that are valuable to your business.
+Instead, show your ads to different audiences and analyze the data to find valuable customers for your business.

 Funnel split test

-This way, users who come across the control page when they land on your site are taken to a specific page, while those who see the variant are directed to the corresponding variant page.
+Users who come across the control page on your site are taken to a specific page, while others on the variant are directed to the corresponding page.
 This method allows you to try different pathways to improve your sales funnel and get users to make their transactions, subscriptions, submissions, or bookings faster.